xumzheng/microsoft-graph-docs/api-reference/beta/resources/managedtenants-templateaction.md

 ---
 title: "templateAction resource type"
-description: "Represents an actions that can be performed to configure Microsoft 365 services."
+description: "Represents an action that can be performed to configure Microsoft 365 services."
 author: "idwilliams"
 ms.localizationpriority: medium
 ms.prod: "microsoft-365-lighthouse"